6 Essential On-Page SEO Techniques for Ranking on the First Page of Google

 Optimizing your web pages for searchers and search engines is known as on-page SEO.
 On-page SEO’s main objectives are better user experiences for website visitors and improved rankings.
 On the other hand, off-page SEO refers to page elements outside your website and are used to improve a page’s ranking in the SERPs, such as backlinks from link building and social media advertising.

 As a component of your entire strategy for SEO, on-page analysis can assist you in achieving better outcomes.
 Here, I’ve provided you with an SEO on-page checklist outlining six measures you can use to enhance your rankings.

 A website must have a fast loading time to rank on the first page of Google.
 To test the speed of your website, you can use Google’s PageSpeed Insights Tool.
 This tool breaks down your website’s speed into different categories.
 It also prioritizes these factors.
 You can also use the tool to measure your website’s speed on mobile devices.

 According to Google’s latest page speed report, most sites perform below the ideal speed.
 Generally, the faster a page loads, the higher its PageSpeed score will be during SEO on-page analysis.
 It has been shown that pages that take longer than five seconds have a 90% bounce rate.
 This figure increases exponentially with each second a visitor spends on the page.

 2. Engaging Content

 Publishing user-friendly content is an essential item on this SEO on-page checklist.
-While many companies write content based on their website’s intended audience, search engines rank websites based on their content’s engagement with the audience.
-Therefore, by using best practices for content creation, you can ensure that your content is informative and engaging to your target audience.
+While many companies write content based on their website’s intended audience, search engines rank websites based on their content’s engagement.
+Therefore, by using best practices for content creation, you can ensure your content is informative and engaging to your target audience.

 3. Keywords & Tags